 Is it Time to Graduate?

 Graduation is not automatic.
 In order to initiate the graduation process, students must submit a graduation application to the Records Office.
-The application is available at the link shown below:

 The Records Office accepts applications and certifies your eligibility for graduation three times each year, at the end of the fall, spring and summer semesters.